 - Standardizing bills of materials and removing duplicate content

-- Moving from a paper-based to electronic ECO process
+- Moving from a paper-based to an electronic ECO process

 - Connecting product data to another system (like ERP software)